Only Closed Testing Procedures are Admissible for Controlling False Discovery Proportions: Improving methods 2:

-The results are given in Table \ref{tab simu}.
-For each setting and each method we report the average value of $\mathbf{d}^I(\mathbf{K}_i)$ over $10^6$ simulations.
-Several things can be noticed about these simulation results.
-The most important finding for the message of this section is that all three improvement steps are substantial.
+The most important finding is that all three improvement steps can be substantial.
 The improvement from the original to the coherent procedure is perhaps largest.
 It is especially noticeable for large rejected sets, where the original method may all too often give $\mathbf{d}^I(S)=0$, especially if $|S|\gg m_1$.
-The improvement from the coherent procedure to closed testing is most apparent if $m_1$ is large.
-This is natural because the improvement can be seen as a ``step-down'' argument, implicitly incorporating an estimate of $m_1$ in the procedure.
-The final improvement from the initial closed testing to the admissible procedure is clear throughout the table.
-Although the improvement from the coherent to the closed procedure seems the smallest one, we emphasize that closed testing is also crucial for the construction of the admissible procedure.
+The peak of the TDP is improved if the TDP of the original method was low.
+The second improvement, from the coherent procedure to closed testing is substantial in terms of numbers of discoveries only if $m_1$ is large.
+This is natural because the improvement can be seen as a ``step-down'' argument, implicitly incorporating an estimate of $m_1$ into the procedure.
+Even with large $m_1$ it is the improvement is negligible on the TDP scale.
+The final improvement from the initial closed testing to the admissible procedure is clear throughout the figure.
+It is largest in terms of number of discoveries when $m_1$ is large, but largest in terms of TDP when $m_1$ is small.